kromix84/7d2d/README.md

 1. Run the container the first time to load all the files in the Host from the Container, then Down the container after it starts.
 	-  copy docker-compose.yml to the host server (example: */opt/7d2d/*, then run it using "docker-compose up -d"
-	- check the output logs of the 7d2d server with the command " tail +1f ./docker/volumes/7d2d_data/_data/output.log"
+	- check the output logs of the 7d2d server with the command:
+	`tail +1f ./docker/volumes/7d2d_data/_data/output.log`
 	- Once server is loaded, down it using the command "docker-compose down"
 2. Modify the serverconfig.xml and serveradmin.xml as needed, the path to each are as follows, from the Docker install path:
 	- ./docker/volumes/7d2d_data/_data/serverconfig.xml